vishalbelsare/docker-pyml/README.md

     docker run -v /test/notebooks:/notebooks -p 8888:8888 -it rueedlinger/pyml-test

-### Update the latest image
+### How to use a specific image version
-To update the local image you can use the _docker pull_ command to download the _latest_ image.
+To use the latest version of an image you can run the following command

-    docker pull rueedlinger/pyml
+    docker run -it rueedlinger/pyml

+or use the _latest_ tag.

+     docker run -it rueedlinger/pyml:latest

+You can also run a specific version of an image like _0.1_

+    docker run -it rueedlinger/pyml:0.1